What is a Will?

 The only way to ensure your wishes are carried out after your death is to have a valid Will.
 It ensures the right things go to the right people, you decide who looks after your young children and you choose who sorts out your affairs after you’ve died.
 It can also help avoid family squabbles at a very emotional time.
 In some circumstances, it can help reduce the amount of inheritance tax you might have to pay.
 Crucially, a Will guarantees that your estate (property, possessions and money) are distributed a lot more quickly and easily than without.

 What happens if I die without a Will?

 Dying without a Will means you are ‘intestate’ and there are strict laws in place which dictate who gets what and in what order.
 These laws move slowly.
-If you have a young family, dying intestate also means their welfare is more insecure as Social Services decide who your children live with, ignoring any wishes you may have expressed in the past.
+If you have a young family, dying intestate also means your young children’s welfare is more insecure as Social Services initially decide who your children live with, ignoring any wishes you may have expressed in the past.

 Who can make a Will?

 I live with someone but we’re not married or in a Civil Partnership, does this make any difference?

 Yes.
 If you die without making a will, your partner will receive nothing unless it is already in joint name.

 We’re a couple, should we make a joint Will or 2 separate wills?

 It is usual practice to have 2 separate Wills called mirror Wills, not 1 joint Will.
 Mirror Wills contain the same major provisions except there may be some differences in specific gifts of personal possessions.

 What’s all the legal jargon?